Artichoke and Chicken Chowder is a hearty, satisfying bowl of deliciousness!

 Instructions

-- Melt butter a large stockpot over medium heat.
+- Melt butter in a large stockpot over medium heat.
 Add onion, red pepper, celery, garlic and thyme.
 Cook, stirring occasionally, until vegetables are tender.

 - Stem mushrooms and cut into 1/2-inch pieces.
 Cut pieces into slices.
 Add to onion mixture and continue cooking for around 5 minutes, stirring occasionally.